Witold Pilecki: Auschwitz Hero

-After he was rounded up in Warsaw with other Poles he wrote later that “What really annoyed me the most was the passivity of this group of Poles.
+After he was rounded up in Warsaw with other Poles, Pilecki wrote later that “What really annoyed me the most was the passivity of this group of Poles.
 All those picked up were already showing signs of crowd psychology, the result being that our whole crowd behaved like a herd of passive sheep.”
-Now. he understood power of fear.
+Now. he understood the power of fear.

 But, Pilecki was not daunted by the SS violence; he was determined to organize the inmates into some form of resistance.